 Growing up, Greg Dobbels recalls being immersed in the hard sciences.
 But his academic focus shifted slightly in college.
 While studying Government, he realized empiricism was important to him.

 “I settled on economics as a field and theoretical framework to guide future pursuits,” he said.

-Greg is now a Pre-Doctoral Fellow with EPIC, working on the Social Cost of Carbon project with Michael Greenstone, which aims to contribute guidance to drive and inform energy and environmental policy.
+As a Pre-Doctoral Fellow with EPIC, Greg worked on the Social Cost of Carbon project with Michael Greenstone, which aimed to contribute guidance to drive and inform energy and environmental policy.
 He is interested in answering questions that focus on what a changing climate actually means for the human existence, and specifically its effect on agricultural systems across the world.

 “We are reasonably certain how the climate is changing, but are still building our understanding of how these changes will impact our everyday existence.
 Figuring that out has huge implications for how we try to adapt to a changing climate,” he said.

 Over the years, Greg’s interests developed into a focus on the relationship of climate change and agriculture.
 Because food is a vital component of the human existence, it is important to understand how agriculture will be affected by a changing climate.